YuigaHUA/Project/README.md

 5. Open your browser and navigate to `http://localhost:3000`
 ## Usage
+- Register and Login
+- Open the application in your browser.
+- Register a new user using the registration form.
+- Log in using the login form to access personalized features.
 - To browse products: Visit the homepage and explore available products.
 - To add products to the cart: Click "Add to Cart" on the desired product.
 - To view the cart: Click on the cart icon at the top.